P. G. Wodehouse locations: Heath House

 The fictional home of Ukridge's Aunt Julia, Heath House is a large mansion near Wimbledon Common, set back from the road in the seclusion of spacious grounds.
 Ukridge lives there from time to time, in between being thrown out by his aunt for his misdeeds.
 The grounds are in much demand for dancing societies and charitable fetes.
-Among the staff of the house have been, at times, the likes of Oakshott the butler, and "Battling" Billson, a temporary handyman, and Jimmy Corcoran is rarely welcome there.
+Among the staff of the house have been, at times, the likes of Oakshott the butler, and "Battling" Billson, a temporary handyman, and James Corcoran is rarely welcome there.

 The house is occasionally called "The Cedars" in later stories.

 Ickenham Hall

-The fictional Hampshire seat of Frederick Twistleton, Lord Ickenham, where he lives much of the time, his wife Lady Jane having forbidden him to visit London lest he wreak his usual havoc.
+The fictional Hampshire seat of Frederick Twistleton, Earl of Ickenham, where he lives much of the time, his wife Jane (Countess of Ickenham) having forbidden him to visit London lest he wreak his usual havoc.
 Polly Pott gambolled in the grounds as a child; there are too many statues there.

 Junior Ganymede Club

 The Junior Ganymede Club is a fictional club for valets and butlers, of which Jeeves is a member.
 The club is located in Curzon Street in Mayfair, as stated in three novels and one short story.
 In Much Obliged, Jeeves, while Bertie and Jeeves are in Curzon Street, Jeeves says that the club is "just round the corner".
 (Curzon Street is not straight, so the club could be "round the corner" and still on the same street.)

 Aside from socializing, the club's main activities are bridge and the writing and perusal of the club book, which has been in existence for more than eighty years and has reached its twelfth volume.
-According to Rule Eleven of the club's constitution, every member must record information about their employers in the club book.
+According to Rule Eleven of the club's constitution, all members must record information about their employers in the club book.
 Information in the club book about Roderick Spode proves crucial in The Code of the Woosters.
 The club book was said to have eleven pages on Bertie Wooster.
 The total eventually ballooned to eighteen pages, before Jeeves agrees to destroy the pages on Bertie in Much Obliged, Jeeves.

 A monthly luncheon is held at the Junior Ganymede.
 Jeeves is asked to chair the luncheon, which entails delivering a speech, in Jeeves and the Feudal Spirit.
 Bertie visits the club in Much Obliged, Jeeves.
 He is not surprised that Jeeves spends so much time there, noting that the Junior Ganymede, while lacking the sprightliness of the Drones Club, is a very cosy and comfortable establishment.
 It appears that members are not required to resign after relinquishing their positions in service, since one valet, Bingley, retains his membership after retiring.

 According to Wodehouse scholar Norman Murphy, the club was inspired by The Running Footman, a pub that was frequented by butlers, valets, and other servants in Mayfair in the 1920s, located in Charles Street (not far from the eastern end of Curzon Street).
 The pub is now named The Only Running Footman, or The Footman for short.